Bradpk/to-do-list/pseudocode.md

 // User Travels To Page
 // Page displays an input field
 // User enter their "to do" items into the input field
+// User clicks button to add it to a list
 // Items are displayed in a list
-// Items can be added, ticked off, deleted one by one, or all at once END
+// Items can be added, ticked off, deleted one by one, or all at once
+// List can be filitered to view ALL, Completed and Not Completed items END
 ------------------------------------------------
 INIT: